-• Beach TS - T3/T4 Transformers End-Of-Life
+• Beach TS - T3/T4 Transformers

-The recommended plan was for Hydro One to proceed with reconfiguring the 115 kV T3/T4 DESN to a 230 kV configuration by replacing the existing EOL non-standard transformers with standard 100 MVA 230/13.8 kV units.
+The recommended plan was for Hydro One to proceed with reconfiguring the 115~kV~T3/T4 DESN to a 230 kV configuration by replacing non-standard transformers with standard 100 MVA 230/13.8 kV units due to their age and asset condition assessment.
 The project was put in-service in Q3 2018.

-• Horning TS - T1/T2 Transformers and LV Switchgear End-Of-Life
+• Horning TS - T1/T2 Transformers and LV Switchgear

-The recommended plan was for Hydro One to proceed with replacement of EOL T1/T2 transformers with similar 100 MVA 230/13.8 kV units and refurbishing EOL low voltage metalclad switchgears.
+The recommended plan was for Hydro One to proceed with replacement of T1/T2 transformers with similar 100 MVA 230/13.8 kV units and refurbishing low voltage metalclad switchgears due to their age and asset condition assessment.
 The project was put in-service in Q4 2018.

-• Mohawk TS - Station Capacity and T1/T2 Transformers End-Of-Life
+• Mohawk TS - Station Capacity and T1/T2 Transformers

-The recommended plan was for Hydro One to proceed with replacement of the existing nonstandard EOL supply transformers at Mohawk TS with standard 75 MVA units to address the issue of EOL assets and providing sufficient station supply capacity.
+The recommended plan was for Hydro One to proceed with replacement of the existing non-standard supply transformers at Mohawk TS with standard 75 MVA units to address the poor asset condition and providing sufficient station supply capacity.
 The project was put inservice in Q4 2018.

-• 115 kV Circuit B3/B4 End-Of-Life Section (Horning Mountain Jct. to Glanford Jct.)
+• 115 kV Circuit B3/B4 Section (Horning Mountain Jct. to Glanford Jct.)

-The 115 kV B3/B4 line supplies Hamilton sub-region loads including Dundas TS (T1/T2 DESN) and Mohawk TS.
-The 11 km long section of this line from Horning Mountain Jct. to Glanford Jct. is approximately 100 years old and at its end of useful life.
-The recommended plan is to refurbish this EOL line section from Horning Mountain Jct. to Glanford Jct.
-This refurbishment project is expected to be in service by Q4 2020.
+The 115 kV B3/B4 line supplies Dundas TS (T1/T2 DESN) and Mohawk TS.
+The 11 km long section of this line from Horning Mountain Jct. to Glanford Jct. is approximately 100 years old.
+The recommended plan is to refurbish this line section from Horning Mountain Jct. to Glanford Jct.
+This refurbishment project was placed in service by Q4 2020.

-• Elgin TS - T1/T2/T3/T4 Transformers and LV Switchgear End-Of-Life
+• Elgin TS - T1/T2/T3/T4 Transformers and LV Switchgear Replacement

-The recommended plan is for Hydro one to reconfigure the station and replace the four smaller EOL transformers with two larger units supplying two switchgears.
-Under this plan, the EOL T1/T2 and T3/T4 DESNs will be replaced by a single T5/T6 DESN with two 100 MVA 115kV-14.2/14.2kV standard units and a single new MVGIS switchyard.
+The recommended plan is for Hydro one to reconfigure the station and replace the four smaller transformers with two larger units supplying two switchgears.
+Under this plan, the T1/T2 and T3/T4 DESNs will be replaced by a single T5/T6 DESN with two 100 MVA 115kV-14.2/14.2kV standard units and a single new MVGIS switchyard.
 This project is expected to be in service by Q4 2021.

-• Newton TS - T1/T2 Transformers End-Of-Life
+• Newton TS - T1/T2 Transformers Replacement

-The recommended plan in the first and second cycle RIP was for Hydro One to proceed with the replacement of the existing non-standard EOL T1/T2 transformers at Newton TS with new standard 75 MVA units.
-Recently the transformer T2 failed and is being replaced on an emergency basis and transformer T1 replacement has been accelerated and is expected to be replaced by Q1 2021.
-To maintain system reliability in 2020 Hydro One initiated preliminary cost estimation activities relating to an investment at Newton TS that will address end-of-life HV breakers with a planned in-service date by Q4 2025.
+The recommended plan in the first and second cycle RIP was for Hydro One to proceed with the replacement of the existing non-standard T1/T2 transformers at Newton TS with new standard 75 MVA units due to age and condition of the existing transformers.
+Recently the transformer T2 failed and is being replaced on an emergency basis and transformer T1 replacement has been accelerated and is expected to be replaced by Q2 2021.
+To maintain system reliability in 2020 Hydro One initiated preliminary cost estimation activities relating to an investment at Newton TS that will address HV breakers with a planned in-service date by Q4 2025.

-• Kenilworth TS - Transformers and Switchgears End-Of-Life and Power Factor
+• Kenilworth TS - Transformers and Switchgears Replacement and Power Factor

 The recommended plan is for Hydro One to proceed with the reconfiguration of the station reducing from two DESNs to a single DESN with two transformers supplying two switchgears.
 The recently replaced transformer and one of the existing metalclad switchgear will be utilized while one transformer and switchgear will require to be replaced.
 The new transformer will be a unit similar to standard unit replaced in 2014.
-This refurbishment project is expected to be in service by 2021.
+This refurbishment project is expected to be in service by 2022.